 Suspend the plant over a container of distilled water, allowing the undeveloped root area to make contact but keeping the leaves above water.

 Place the container in a spot with indirect sunlight and change out the water daily to prevent the risk of bacterial or fungal infection.

-After a few weeks, the roots will have developed enough to transfer the plant to potting soil.
+After a few weeks, the roots will have developed enough to transplant the young spider to potting soil.

 It’s best not to root in the water longer than necessary, as this can lead to root rot in time.